stijn-dejongh/lovecraft_public_domain/manuscript/ashes.md

 "Day before yesterday Van Allister invited us into his workshop.

-"&lsquo;At last I have achieved success,' he announced, holding up for our inspection a small bottle containing a colorless liquid. &lsquo;I have here what will rank as the greatest chemical discovery ever known.
+'At last I have achieved success,' he announced, holding up for our inspection a small bottle containing a colorless liquid. &lsquo;I have here what will rank as the greatest chemical discovery ever known.
 I am going to prove its efficacy right before your eyes.
 Bruce, will you bring me one of the rabbits, please?'